Home » Budapest » Gellert Spa tickets

 What to bring to Gellert Spa Baths

 Swimwear: Even though you can buy swimwear at the Store, we suggest you take them along.
 You will feel comfortable and won’t spend an excessive amount of money purchasing one at a tourist spot.
-Check on the dress code

-If you haven’t booked the VIP ticket, you can either bring your own or buy a pair from the shop near the entrance.
+Flip flops/slippers: You can either bring your own or buy a pair from the shop near the entrance.

 Soap and shampoo: The showers at this Spa don’t have complimentary soap or shampoo dispensers.

-Most visitors don’t need soap or shampoo after a relaxing time here, but if you prefer you can get your own.
+Most visitors don’t need soap or shampoo after a relaxing time here, but if you prefer, you can get your own.

 Swimming cap: The thermal pools don’t need swimming caps.
 But if you plan to do laps in the cooler swimming pool, a cap is a must.